bartekprtc/rito/README.md

 - Connect to League client using Websocket?
 Use `Lcu_websocket_handler` class
 - Use LCU events (with WAMP protocol over Websocket)?
 Use `Lcu_wamp_handler` class

-Details in "Docs" wiki page.
+Details in [Docs](https://github.com/bartekprtc/rito/wiki/Docs) wiki page.

 ## Build
 Rito uses cmake as a build system.
 It can be built with gcc-13 on Linux and with msvc on Windows.
 It depends on Poco library (with SSL).
-For details, see "Building Rito" wiki page.
+For details, see [Building Rito](https://github.com/bartekprtc/rito/wiki/Building-Rito) wiki page.

 ## Usage
 Rito can be either installed on the system, or integrated within cmake project.
-See "Using Rito" wiki page for more information on how to use the library and "Docs" wiki page for some brief overview of classes.
+See [Using Rito](https://github.com/bartekprtc/rito/wiki/Using-Rito) wiki page for more information on how to use the library and [Docs](https://github.com/bartekprtc/rito/wiki/Docs) wiki page for some brief overview of classes.

 ## Development/Contributing
 Rito was meant to be a simple League stat collection application, which turned into a library.
 Even though it's very simple, I decided to make it into proper github project (with CI, coverage, tests and other fancy stuff) for learning purposes.
 I am happy to accept suggestions, reviews and pull requests.
-If you wish to contribute (or you're just interested in running tests/static analysis locally), see "Contributing" wiki page.
+If you wish to contribute (or you're just interested in running tests/static analysis locally), see [Contributing](https://github.com/bartekprtc/rito/wiki/Contributing) wiki page.